 Our graduates continue to have a very good reputation amongst employers.
-According to the 2014 High Fliers survey, Leeds is the 8th 'most-targeted' university by the UK's top graduate employers with companies including Teach First, Accenture, PricewaterhouseCoopers, IBM, Jaguar Land Rover, John Lewis and Unilever regularly visiting our campus and recruiting Leeds students.
+According to the 2015 High Fliers survey, Leeds is one of the top 10 'most-targeted' universities by the UK's top graduate employers with companies including Teach First, Accenture, PricewaterhouseCoopers, IBM, Jaguar Land Rover, John Lewis and Unilever regularly visiting our campus and recruiting Leeds students.

 We host over 600 employer attendances on campus each year